oomek/attractplus/Compile.md

    This step will create the "attract" executable file.

-4. The final step is to actually copy the Attract-Mode executable and data to a location where they can be used.
+4. The final step is to actually copy the Attract-Mode Plus executable and data to a location where they can be used.
 To install on a system-wide basis you should run:

    ```sh
    sudo make install